vsevex/dnsolve/README.md

 - `type`: The DNS record type to look up.
 - `provider`: The DNS provider to use.

-The following code snippet shows how to perform a DNS lookup for the domain `example.com`:
+The following code snippet shows how to perform an SRV lookup which is located under the `vsevex.me` domain:

 ```dart
 import 'dart:developer';